ebwydra/caselaw-data-explorer/README.md

 ### CSV of U.S. states

-The 'state_table.csv' file included in this repository was downloaded from https://statetable.com/ and contains structured information about 56 U.S. states and territories (including Washington, D.C.).
+The 'state_table.csv' file included in this repository was downloaded from Dave Ross's https://statetable.com/ and contains structured information about 56 U.S. states and territories (including Washington, D.C.).
 This information is used to populate the 'States' table of the 'law.db' database.

 ## Running the program